Humour

 Lufthansa (in English): "I am a German, flying a German airplane, in Germany.
 Why must I speak English?"

-• Tower: "Eastern 702, cleared for takeoff, contact Departure on frequency 124.7"
+Unknown voice from another plane (in a beautiful British accent): "Because you lost the bloody war!" - Tower: "Eastern 702, cleared for takeoff, contact Departure on frequency 124.7"

 Eastern 702: "Tower, Eastern 702 switching to Departure.
 By the way, after we lifted off we saw some kind of dead animal on the far end of the runway."